DeTrigger: A Gradient-Centric Approach to Backdoor Attack Mitigation in Federated Learning: Introduction

-\begin{itemize}[leftmargin=*] \item We present an empirical study exploring how leveraging adversarial attack concepts can aid in identifying trigger patterns responsible for backdoor attacks.
-Our preliminary findings highlight the potential of model gradient analysis for effective backdoor attack detection and mitigation in federated learning networks.
+\begin{itemize}[leftmargin=*] \item We present both theoretical and empirical analyses exploring how leveraging adversarial attack concepts can aid in identifying trigger patterns responsible for backdoor attacks.
+Our preliminary findings highlight the potential of model gradient analysis for effective backdoor attack detection and mitigation in federated learning.

 \item We propose \system{}, a backdoor-robust federated learning framework that combines capabilities for both detecting and mitigating backdoor attacks.
 By leveraging gradient analysis and insights from adversarial attack methods, \system{} efficiently isolates trigger patterns, allowing targeted removal of malicious activations without sacrificing benign model knowledge.
 This approach ensures scalable, effective defense against sophisticated backdoor threats in federated learning environments.